NREL/flasc/README.md

 - [Issues](https://github.com/NREL/flasc/issues): Report potential bugs and well-developed feature requests
 - [Projects](https://github.com/orgs/NREL/projects/39): Include current and future work on a timeline and assign a person to "own" it

+Your feedback is crucial in this environment, as it helps identify areas for enhancement, resolve issues, and ensure the project meets the needs of its users.
+By sharing your insights and suggestions, you contribute to the project's evolution and success.

 Generally, the first entry point for the community will be within one of the categories in Discussions.
 [Ideas](https://github.com/NREL/flasc/discussions/categories/ideas) is a great spot to develop the